dobromir-hristov/vuecommunity/docs/guide/ecosystem/server-side-rendering.md

 Learn more about it on the dedicated [Nuxt](./nuxt.md) page.

 ## Servue
-[Servue](https://futureaus.github.io/servue/) shares a similar scope to Nuxtjs, but with more freedom and targetted more towards Multi-page-applications using existing server/routing systems such as koa/koa-router and express.js
+[Servue](https://futureaus.github.io/servue/) shares a similar scope to Nuxtjs, It allows you to render `.vue` files into rendered html.
+It includes features for head management, layouts and more.
+Compared to nuxt, it is more suitable for Multi-page-applications using existing server/routing systems such as koa/koa-router and express.js

-It’s this easy to render .vue files:

 ## Ream